Get our FREE VBA eBook of the 30 most useful Excel VBA macros.

-The SEQUENCE function is one of the new dynamic array functions which Microsoft released as part of introducing the dynamic arrays.
+The SEQUENCE function is one of the new dynamic array functions that Microsoft released as part of introducing the dynamic arrays.
 This function makes use of changes to Excel’s calculation engine, which enables a single formula to display (or “spill” if using the new terminology) results in multiple cells.
 In the case of SEQUENCE, it will generate a list of sequential numbers in a two-dimensional array across both rows and columns.

 At the time of writing, the SEQUENCE function is only available in Excel 2021, Excel 365 and Excel Online.
 It will not be available in Excel 2019 or earlier versions.

-Download the example file: Click the link below to download the example file used for this post:
+Download the example file: Join the free Insiders Program and gain access to the example file used for this post.

 Watch the video: